 The pandemic has proved that necessity is the mother of invention – health and social care providers have discovered new ways of working, new ways of engaging and new ways of harnessing technology.
 The rapid digital adoption driven by COVID-19 means there is improved access capabilities and transformation of healthcare systems.

-Workforce shortages and access challenges were able to be resolved through the implementation of technology which provided regional and remote areas, as well as eldery and vulnerable people, access to virtual care models such as telehealth services and end-to-end prescription.
+Workforce shortages and access challenges were able to be resolved through the implementation of technology that provided regional and remote areas, as well as elderly and vulnerable people, access to virtual care models such as telehealth services and end-to-end prescription.

 While Australia had some natural advantages in dealing with the pandemic, key outtakes from the report suggest that the need for cooperation between private and public health and state and federal authorities was quickly recognised and acted upon.

 As a result, what would have otherwise taken years of development, happened within a few months?
 This was vital to the success of the healthcare response.

 At the Committee for Economic Development of Australia (CEDA)s Human Services Health and Technology webinar, professor Mary Foley, managing director of Telstra Health presented on the consumer adoption of these innovative care models, which, for some, is now becoming the preferred method for receiving care.
 She also talked about how the health and social care industry can leverage its benefits in the future.

 “The key challenge is how we capture the benefits of digital adoption and sustain the ongoing development of these models as we move from a crisis management model to the new ‘business as usual going forward,” She said at the event.